vanko1st/Maven-Market-Report/README.md

 Problem statement:
 1. Which store generates the most profit?
 2. What is the monthly revenue, profit, orders and returns compared to the previous month?
-3. What is the total revenue, total profit and profit margin?
+3. What is the total revenue,profit and orders?
 4. Who is the best customer based on revenue?
 5. From which region are the stores generating the most revenue?
 6. What is the best product based on profit?

-## Skills demonstrated:
+## Applied skills for the project

 The following Power BI features were incorporated: